1. PEOPLE HAVE THE POWER - (Series Set Up)

 Series introduction is a call to action.
 A filmmaker teams up with an author to make a short film about the counterculture influence on (local) activism today.
 Word of mouth now powered by social media.
 By juxtaposing 1967 to 2017, the storyline will draw parrallels between then and now.
 History repeats itself – let’s get it right this time!

 2. GET ON THE BUS - ART

 A Fillmore era poster artist joins forces with a graffiti artist.
 Together they paint a wall on Haight Street with a message for the masses.
-On the wall is an outline of Ken Kesey’s bus ‘Further’ for them to fill with art and slogans.
-Alt: they paint a real school bus.
+On the wall is an outline of Ken Kesey’s bus ‘Further’ for them to fill with art and slogans informing Washington of the issues important to activist of today.

 3. MOTHER EARTH KNOWS BEST - ORGANIC FOOD

 An organic farmer and a young chef rehab a neglected community garden to feed the local community.
 Together they cook up a resolution to assist food-challenged families in SF.

 A sustainable architect and an artist design and build an energy-producing sculpture that would make any ‘off the grid’ Hippie proud.
 The artwork is on display during the summer.

 A poet and hip hop / rap musician mashup some prose and rhymes.
 Together they explore the role music plays in getting the ‘good word’ out.
 Musical activism is alive and thriving.